polkadot-fellows/RFCs/text/0004-remove-unnecessary-allocator-usage.md

     (param $removed_count_out i32) (return i32))
 ```

 The behaviour of these functions is identical to their version 2 and 3 equivalent.
 Instead of allocating a buffer, writing the output to it, and returning a pointer to it, the version 3 and 4 of these functions accepts a `removed_count_out` parameter containing the memory location to a 8 bytes buffer where the host writes the number of keys that were removed in little endian.
+The runtime execution stops with an error if `removed_count_out` is outside of the range of the memory of the virtual machine.
 The functions return 1 to indicate that there are keys remaining, and 0 to indicate that all keys have been removed.

 Note that there is an alternative proposal to add new host functions with the same names: <https://github.com/w3f/PPPs/pull/7>.
 This alternative doesn't conflict with this one except for the version number.
 One proposal or the other will have to use versions 4 and 5 rather than 3 and 4.